 Snacks (nothing liquid) and anything that will help you be more comfortable on a long flight

 If at all possible, travel with just one bag (with wheels) which you can manage by yourself.
-If needed, comfort yourself with the assurance that traditionally pilgrims travel lightly, not weighted down by external encumbrances.
+If needed, comfort yourself with the assurance that traditionally pilgrims travel lightly.